-For the Christian the choice always comes down to will we trust God or will we trust self, someone or something else?
+For the Christian the choice always comes down to trusting God or trusting self, someone or something else?
 The idea is that we sacrifice (give up) trust in wealth (even our own) in order to trust only in God.
 We sacrifice confidence in human systems like personal abilities, government, etc. We still use these because we are in and part of the world but our trust is not in these things.

-You see, in the area of personal sacrifice we practice giving up the natural human urge to protect and preserve and promote ourselves by ourselves and turn over that responsibility to God.
-For example, allowing God rather than ourselves securing justice or vengeance for an offense against us personally.
-Why we forgive and pray for our enemies - because God's vengeance on them is worse than ours.
-Let God's will be done, not ours.
+You see, in the area of personal sacrifice we practice giving up the natural human urge to protect, preserve and promote ourselves by ourselves and turn over that responsibility to God.
+For example, allowing God rather than ourselves to secure justice or vengeance for an offense against us personally.
+This is why we forgive and pray for our enemies because God's justice will be perfect and His punishment will be appropriate.
+When it comes to our enemies, let God's will be done, not ours.

 2. Relational sacrifice

-Genesis 22:2-12.
-Abraham offering Isaac.
+In Genesis 22:2-12 Abraham offered Isaac.
 Isaac trusted Abraham and Abraham trusted God.
 God may not ask us to give up our children in sacrifice but there are times when we need to "give them up to God."
 We sometimes have to sacrifice their well-being to God.
-Getting out of a comfortable place or situation in order to answer a call to service somewhere else.
+At other times we may be asked to leave a comfortable place or situation in order to answer a call to service somewhere else.

 A relational sacrifice is the willingness to give up relationships that are either broken by sin (i.e., the Prodigal son) or that are harmful (i.e., bad influences) and give them up to God for His purpose.
 The natural, human urge is to hold on and try to fix things by ourselves.
-It requires the ability to make a relational sacrifice at times for healing to begin or even be possible.
+Spiritual growth requires that we make a relational sacrifice at times for healing to begin or even be possible.